ragnarok22/drones_api/docs/asigment.md

 - code (allowed only upper case letters, underscore and numbers);
 - image (picture of the medication case).
 Develop a service via REST API that allows clients to communicate with the drones (i.e. **dispatch controller**).
-The specific communicaiton with the drone is out side the scope of this task.
+The specific communication with the drone is outside the scope of this task.
 The service should allow:

 - registering a drone;